Gerry Hutch: Murder charges

+On 21 April 2023, an investigator with the Garda Síochána Ombudsman Commission resigned after allegations the officer had attended the same party as Hutch on 19 April.

+Political candidacy

+In 2024, Hutch confirmed that he would run in the Dublin Central constituency at the 2024 Irish general election as an independent candidate.
+He secured 3,098 first preference votes but, with 5,321 votes on the 11th count after transfers, failed to be elected by 781 votes.

 Film and television

 Hutch is depicted in the film Veronica Guerin, played by Alan Devine.
 It is based on the life of the late Irish journalist Veronica Guerin who had interviewed him.

 Hutch appeared on RTÉ's Prime Time programme in March 2008 where he was interviewed about his life and criminal career.
 Hutch denied any criminal activity, since his last prison sentence, other than tax evasion.

 Hutch was the subject of investigation in the Irish TV3 channel's television series, Dirty Money.
 Episode 5, which aired March 2008 was solely devoted to the assets seized by the CAB from Hutch and the threat to seize assets from his family.

-Family

-He is an uncle of Gary Hutch, who was shot dead in September 2015 near Marbella, Andalusia, Spain.
-His brother Eddie Hutch Snr. was shot dead in North Strand Dublin in February 2016.

-European Arrest Warrant

-In April 2021, he became the subject of a European Arrest Warrant as Gardaí said they had enough evidence to charge him with murder in connection with the shooting of David Byrne.
-The EAW was issued after the Director for Public Prosecutions moved that he be charged with murder and tried before the Special Criminal Court.
-He is also likely to face other charges, such as attempted murder and possession of firearms.
-An investigation file was submitted by Garda detectives based in Ballymun to the DPP late in 2020.
-He was arrested in Spain in August 2021.